xblondel-uf/thumbnail-service/README.md

 ### Fetching data

-The `/1/pdf/thumbnails` route is a GET route that returns the calculated thumbnails in the following format (as defined in `src/conversion/getThumbnail.ts`):
+The `/1/pdf/thumbnails` route is a GET route that returns the original pdf contents and the calculated thumbnails in the following format (as defined in `src/models/PdfThumbnails.ts`):

 ```
-export interface Thumbnail {
+export interface PdfThumbnail {
+  id: number;
   url: string;
+  pdf: string;
   thumbnail: string;
-  created: string;
 }
 ```

-The `url` field is the original url, the `thumbnail` field contains the JPEG of the first page of the PDF (in base64 format), and `created` is the upload date.
-The data is returned with the most recent first.
+The `id` field is a numerical id; the `url` field is the original url; the `pdf` field contains the contents of the original PDF in base64 format; the `thumbnail` field contains the JPEG of the first page of the PDF in base64 format.

 Two optional query parameters enable pagination: